PeriVV/OneMoreTest/Data/Evaluation Results.md

 ## Evaluation Results

-The evaluation results are presented in the first five columns of Table~\ref{tab:Comparison}.
+The evaluation results are presented in the first five columns of Table.
 The second column specifies the error rates of the selected methods.
-Columns 3-5  specify how many testing items ranked in the top k (k=1,  10, and 100, respectively) by \textit{OneMoreTest} are fault-revealing.
+Columns 3-5  specify how many testing items ranked in the top k (k=1,  10, and 100, respectively) by OneMoreTest are fault-revealing.
 The last two rows present the precision and recall of the evaluated approaches.
 <table>
   <tr>
     <th rowspan="2">ID</th>